What is it?

 2. Make a clickable prototype in your favorite design tool.

-Here are some fun color block examples to show how a navigation hierarchy might look.
-Though, as mentioned previously, Tree Testing is typically text-based to avoid visual assistance.
+Here is a fun color block examples to show how a navigation hierarchy might look.
+Though, as mentioned before, Tree Testing is typically text-based to avoid visual assistance.

 Once you have the hierarchy to be tested, create a Project in Lookback and link to the URL that contains the nest.

 Decide whether you conduct your research as a moderated or unmoderated session.
 Be sure to ask your Participants to talk through their thoughts as they complete the test.
 Observing touch or clicks and their facial expressions won’t provide as much insight as them “thinking out loud.”
 It’s capturing the what and why here, gang!